 4. What are the disadvantages of a skillion roof ?

-Some disadvantages of a skillion roof include limited attic space due to the single slope, the potential for uneven rooflines if not properly designed, and increased vulnerability to wind in areas with high winds.
-Maintenance may also be needed more often to clear debris.
+Some of the disadvantages for a skillion roof are the attic space is limited due to its single slope, and there might be uneven roof lines if it’s not designed properly and susceptibility to wind in high winds areas.
+Maintenance may also need to be done more frequently in order to sweep away debris.

 5. Is a skillion roof suitable for all types of buildings ?